yrezgui/importio-javascript/README.md

     ```

   - Strings longer than 80 characters should be written across multiple lines using string concatenation.
+  - In case of long URLs, they should be divided in separate variables (apiUrl, parameters, …).
   - Note: If overused, long strings with concatenation could impact performance. [jsPerf](http://jsperf.com/ya-string-concat) & [Discussion](https://github.com/airbnb/javascript/issues/40)

     ```javascript